Bolivia's Retorno a Bolivia

 Bolivian Consulate in Los Angeles, CA Official Instructions for Participation

-Government of Bolivia Supreme Decree NO. 0371 on the importation of household good.
+Government of Bolivia Supreme Decree NO. 0371 on importing household goods.